mchackorg/dwmstatus-openbsd/README.md

 Simple program that can update the dwm window manager status line for OpenBSD.

-It prints battery status and charge, a CPU temperature, and prints a timestamp, then sleeps for 10 seconds and repeats.
+It sets the X root window to battery status and charge, a CPU temperature, and prints a timestamp, then sleeps for 10 seconds and repeats. dwm picks this up and displays it in it's status bar.